-As a recent convert to the series Outlander (I know we're rather late to the party!), we've become interested in Jacobite jewelry.
-In one of the early episodes of Season 2 (please don't DM or email us with spoilers, we don't want to know what is going to happen!), we see Claire, the main protagonist, looking for a ring from her beloved, Jaime, which appears to have lost its center stone, and later in the same season we see the same ring on Jamie's finger.
+As a recent newcomer to the series Outlander (I know we're rather late to the party), we've become interested in Jacobite jewelry.
+In one of the early episodes of Season 2, we see Claire, the main protagonist, looking for a ring from her beloved, Jaime, which appears to have lost its center stone, and later in the same season we see the same ring on Jamie's finger.
 So as antique jewelry lovers, it got us wondering what sort of ring it might be.
-After much screen pausing it appears to be a Fraser family crest, however we at first were thinking it was a Jacobite ring - the sort worn somewhat clandestinely to show one's allegiance to the Jacobite Rebellion and the desire to reinstate Bonnie Prince Charlie to the throne of England and Scotland, so we did a deep dive into all things Jacobite.
-In our research we uncovered several interesting intaglios that we hope you find as interesting as we do!
+After much sleuthing and screen pausing it appears to be a silver signet ring with the Fraser family crest (a stag), and a completely different ring to the one Claire has that is now missing a stone.
+Either way, we were thinking that the ring Jamie wears was a Jacobite ring - the sort worn somewhat clandestinely during the 1700's to show one's allegiance to the Jacobite Rebellion, Bonnie Prince Charles, and the desire to reinstate a Stuart to the throne of England and Scotland.
+So, we did what any other antiques geek would do, a deep dive into all things Jacobite.
+In our research we uncovered several fascinating intaglios that we hope you find as interesting as we do!

 Turno Tempus Erit OR For Turnus There Will Come A Time